Fifteen Rabbits

 Fifteen Rabbits (Fünfzehn Hasen: Schicksale in Wald und Feld) is a 1929 survival and adventure novel by the Austrian writer Felix Salten.
-The novel depicts a year in the life of a colony of rabbits in the same forest where Bambi dwells.
+The novel depicts a year in the life of a colony of rabbits (in the original German version, hares) in the same forest where Bambi dwells.

-As the title indicates, there are 15 rabbits who feature in the story, but not all of them survive to the end.
-Although Fifteen Rabbits is a story of a collective, the young Hops is the main character, with his beloved Plana.
+As the title indicates, there are 15 hares/rabbits who feature in the story, but not all of them survive to the end.
+Although Fifteen Rabbits is a story of a collective, the young Hops is the main character, alongside his love interest Plana.

 Publication history

 Fifteen Rabbits was first published in German language, serialized in Neue Freie Presse newspaper from August 20 till October 10, 1929, and later that year by the Zsolnay company in Vienna as a book.
 In 1930, the novel was published in the United States in an English translation by Whittaker Chambers, and republished in 1942 with illustrations by Kurt Wiese, and in 1976 illustrated by John Freas.
 In the United Kingdom, Chambers’ translation was published with illustrations by Sheila Dunn in 1943.

 After Salten was forced to exile to Switzerland, his new publisher put out new editions of his work with novel illustrations, and in 1938, Fünfzehn Hasen was published with drawings by Hans Bertle.
 These illustrations have since then been used in translations, too, including the Dutch, French, and Swedish one.
 In total, the novel has been translated at least into 11 languages, and other illustrations have been created as well.